Five Irritating Things We Filipinos Should Stop Saying

 To Filipinos, it’s a testament to our fascinating yet contradictory cultural values – a verbal proclamation that embraces our willingness to take risks and face whatever challenges come our way while revealing our proclivity for just throwing our hands up in surrender, praying for some higher power to fix our problems for us, and going back to obsessing about teleseryes and being armchair activists on social media.

 Which reminds me.
 Have you ever wondered why pretty much all of the really popular superheroes we have – Darna, Captain Barbell, Flavio, Flash Bomba (that guy with the huge honking hands, he’s pretty hard to miss) – seem to fall under the same category?
-A handicapped, downtrodden, or disadvantaged person with a heart of gold acquires astonishing power (often of divine origin) in order to vanquish ruthless foes.
+Seriously.
+They’re all examples of how a handicapped, downtrodden, or disadvantaged person with a heart of gold acquires astonishing power (often of divine origin) in order to vanquish ruthless foes.

 Tumaba ka, ah!